RhinoDevel/keyboard/README.md

 - [ ] Optionally save records together with an **IRQ-based background music player** to be able to run and play records on their own.
 I already got an IRQ-based player ready (needs some polishing before release).

+- [ ] Add tracker functionality to edit your recorded tune, etc.

 - [ ] Create **library with tunes** (*maybe with YOUR help?*).
 Playing and recording melodies from C64 games would be cool..